 On January 12, 2012 ICANN began accepting applications for new generic TLDs, the process being completed on May 30, after suffering from delays due to technical problems.
 With over 1900 applications, there are several big name companies with multiple applications, one of the most notable being Google.
 Aiming to promote their brand name and business, the company has, allegedly, made 50 applications that include .GOOGLE, .DOC, and .LOL.

-Reveal Day, June 13, ICANN will publicly post all new TLD character strings and the applicants behind.
+Reveal Day, June 13, ICANN will publicly post all new TLD character strings and the applicants behind them.

 Application Comment period begins June 13 and lasts for 60 days.
 Applicants and members of the public are invited to submit comments on any of the applications.
 For this process, and to remain unbiased, ICANN has hired an Independent Objector to review the comments.
 ICANN states, “Professor Alain Pellet has agreed to serve as the Independent Objector for the New Generic Top-level domain program.
 The Independent Objector will act solely in the interests of the public who use the global Internet.
 He is a highly regarded professor and practitioner of law and has represented governments as Counsel and Advocate in the International Court of Justice in many significant and well-known cases.”